Moody-san/ansible-k8s-deployment/README.md

 ## Prerequisites

 - **Infra provisioned through IAC**: Deployed infrastructure using [terraform multi cloud iac](https://github.com/Moody-san/terraform-multicloud-infra) (as it contains a module to automatically update inventory for ansible scripts given that ansible repo and terraform repo are in the same directories).
+- **Ansible Controller Scripts**: Run the setupiptables.yml and acceptfingerprint.yml from ansible_controller_setup repository .
+Link in Additional Resources .
 - **Software Requirements**: Ensure Ansible cli is installed.

 ## Installation